Hindsight: From Ritty’s Incorruptible Cashier to Self-Checkout

 The advantages of the cash registers were appreciated not only in America but also in other countries.
 Soon the device became the most necessary equipment for trade organizations.
 However, expensive American-made cash registers have long been a luxury for most store owners.
 Bulky silver cash registers with mahogany trim were replaced with cheap steel cash registers.

 The middle of the 20th century is the period of the spread of cash registers around the world.
-Mechanical cash registers were replaced by electric ones.
+Electric ones replaced mechanical cash registers.
 They were much lighter and cheaper than their predecessors.

 Barcode scanners simplified the work of the cashier by automatizing data enter.

 The self-service checkout is the next step in the development of technology.
-Modern systems provide a mechanism to process the purchases from a retailer, without the participation of the cashier.
+Modern systems provide a mechanism to process purchases from a retailer without the participation of the cashier.

 Self-service checkouts continue to improve.
-Today there are devices equipped with a 3D camera for payment using Face ID technology, but the beginning is the simplest Ritty's Incorruptible Cashier.
+Today, devices are equipped with a 3D camera for payment using Face ID technology, but the beginning is the simplest Ritty’s Incorruptible Cashier.